jeffpar/pcjs.v1/docs/pcx86/cpu/README.md

 	* Provides an easy way to multiply the default CPU speed.
 * *autoStart* (optional)
 	* This can be set to "true" or "false" to explicitly control whether or not the machine starts running automatically.
-	If this parameter is omitted, the machine will autostart only if no Debugger component is included and no "Run" button is defined.
+	If this parameter is omitted, the machine will autostart only if no Debugger component is included and no **Run** button is defined.

 Also supports the attributes of *[Component](/docs/pcx86/component/)*.
 The *id* attribute is optional, since machines currently support only one CPU component.